Haptic suit: Aura Interactor (1994)

 In 1994 Aura Systems launched the Interactor Vest, conceived by Aura's VP of Audio and Video Technologies, Larry Shultz to feel sound from video games and TV shows.
-The Interactor was a wearable force-feedback device that monitors an audio signal and uses Aura's patented electromagnetic actuator technology to convert bass sound waves into vibrations that can represent such actions as a punch or kick.
+The Interactor was a wearable force-feedback device that would monitor an audio signal and uses Aura's patented electromagnetic actuator technology to convert bass sound waves into vibrations that can represent such actions as a punch or kick.
 The Interactor vest plugs into the audio output of a stereo, TV, or VCR and the user is provided with controls that allow for adjusting of the intensity of vibration and filtering out of high frequency sounds.
 The Interactor Vest is worn over the upper torso and the audio signal is reproduced through a speaker embedded in the vest.
-Sales numbers are unclear, but have numbers as low as 5000 of its Interactor Vest sold in Toys R Us and other electronics stores.
-Aura later began shipping the Interactor Cushion, a device which operates like the Vest but instead of being worn, it is placed against a seat back and the user must lean against it.
+Sales numbers are unclear, but have numbers as low as 5000 of its Interactor Vest sold in electronics stores.
+Aura later began shipping the Interactor Cushion, a device which operates like the Vest but, instead of being worn, it is placed against a seat back and the user must lean against it.
 Both the Vest and the Cushion were launched with a price tag of $99.